The McKinnon group

 Kyle McEvoy

-Third year graduate student, Statistics
+Fourth year graduate student, Statistics and Data Science

-Kyle is a third-year PhD student in the Department of Statistics at UCLA.
+Kyle is a fourth-year PhD student in the Department of Statistics at UCLA.
 His current research is focused on multiple hypothesis testing in climate research, exploring how correlation through space and time impact the false discovery rate and affect inference, and on modeling the changes in precipitation variance.

 Email: kylemcevoy at ucla dot edu